 It would appear that not having an SSL certificate may harm a website’s search ranking, as this now forms part of Google’s ranking algorithm.
 At the time of writing, Google uses HTTPS as a “tiebreaker”.

 Further effects of not having HTTPS are click-through rates and time-on-website.
 As a non-HTTPS website is flagged as such, it may not achieve its fair share of click-throughs.
 And even where the search result is clicked, the user may click-off the page when they notice that the browser is also warning them of the site not being secure.
 In other words, having a secure website helps potential clients see your company as a trustworthy brand.

 It is possible to obtain an SSL certificate without cost.
 However, at the time of writing these require manual installation and manual authentication renewal every quarter.
 Therefore the time involved in using a free certificate will cost as much or more than using the website host’s automated offering.
 We use Heart Internet for hosting, and their offering is supplied by Starfield Technologies.
-There is an annual charge for this SSL certificate.

 If we host your website on our Heart Internet package and you are ready to move to HTTPS, please contact us.

 If we provide your website but you host it somewhere else, you will need to contact your hosting company to provide the certificate.
 But please let us know you are doing this, as we will have to make some minor alterations to ensure that your website moves from HTTP to HTTPS.
 We will not make a charge for these changes.